-This statement applies to all AXA UK employees other than AXA Health or AXA Global Healthcare
+This statement applies to all AXA UK employees other than those in AXA Health

-Unite members will go to ballot (i.e. vote on the offer) between 8-17 February
+Unite members will go to ballot (i.e. vote on the offer) between 16th and 22nd February

-Each year we review the pay budget (how much AXA has to spend on pay increases) and how it is distributed out to employees.
-These elements are negotiated between AXA and Unite for all AXA UK employees at Associate to Professional grades, except for those in AXA Health and AXA Global Health.
+Each year the pay budget (the amount of spend allocated to pay increases) and how it is distributed out to our people is reviewed.
+These elements are negotiated between AXA and Unite for all AXA UK employees in Associate to Professional grades, except for those in AXA Health.

-This year, the negotiation has concluded with an offer of a 4.5% overall pay budget increase for employees across the Associate to Professional grades.
-Separately, a budget increase of 3% will apply to the Senior Professional to Senior Leader grades.
+Negotiations have now concluded with an offer of a 7% overall pay budget increase for all colleagues across the Associate to Professional grades.

 How AXA distributes pay awards – matrix vs. discretionary approaches

 AXA distributes pay awards based on either a matrix or discretionary approach according to employee grade.
-Both approaches are described further below but first this table shows which approach and proposed pay budget value applies to each employee grade
+Both approaches are described in more detail below, but this table shows which approach, and proposed pay budget value, applies to each employee grade in 2023:

-Matrix pay distribution approach (Associate and Senior Associate)
+2023 Matrix pay distribution approach (Associate, Senior Associate & Professional)

-The total 2022 pay budget increase (the amount available to spend) for this group is 4.5%, however the actual pay award for each individual will be influenced by their performance rating and the position of their salary in the pay range.
-Following the matrix below, this means that larger awards will be provided to those with a higher performance rating and those positioned at the low end of the pay range.
+The total 2023 pay budget increase (the amount available to spend) for this group is 7%, however the actual pay award for each individual will be influenced by their performance rating and the position of their salary in the pay range.
+Following the matrix below, this means that larger awards will be provided to those with a higher performance rating and those positioned at the lower end of the pay range.

 Further information about how pay is distributed using the matrix (including how to calculate your position in range) can be found on the My Pay page on ONE.

-Managers who are responsible for making pay decisions during the pay review process (also known as Pool Heads) will use their discretion to provide pay awards for employees in Professional to Senior Leader grades, keeping within the overall budgets.
+Managers who are responsible for making pay decisions during the pay review process (also known as Pool Heads) will use their discretion to provide pay awards for employees in Senior Professional to Senior Leader grades, keeping within the overall 7% budget.

-A range of factors are considered when making a decision on an individual’s pay including their performance, the external market and comparison to peers.
+Pool Heads consider a range of factors when making a decision on an individual’s pay including their performance, position in the salary range, the external market and comparison to peers.
 Outcomes are reviewed centrally to ensure fairness.
-The process for these checks and the guidance provided to Pool Heads ahead of pay review are reconsidered each year to ensure that they continue to be fit for purpose and lead to appropriate pay outcomes for employees.
+The process for these checks and the guidance provided to Pool Heads ahead of pay review are reconsidered each year to ensure that they continue to be fit for purpose and lead to appropriate pay outcomes.

 Adjustments to pay ranges

-Minimum salaries in the UK pay ranges will be increased in line with the new Real Living Wage for National and London (£18,018 and £20,111, respectively, for a 35-hour FTE contract).
-Where necessary, these adjustments are being made in addition to the pay budgets described above.
+Minimum salaries in the UK pay ranges were uplifted above the new Real Living Wage for National and London in October 2022.